Enhanced stability of pressure relief valves: mechanistic design and analysis: Valve equilibrium and instability

 \subsection{Dynamic equilibrium}

+We now investigate the properties of dynamic equilibria, and how this leads to an effective valve characteristic curve of lift versus tank pressure.
+Static instability, or folds, of this curve are what underlies the blowdown effect.
+We also recall the fundamental quarter-wave dynamic instability found in previous works, and how the onset of this instability can occur either before or after the fold with increasing valve lift.

-To seek a dynamic equilibrium, we suppose that the flow in the pipe is steady, and for simplicity that pipe friction is negligible.
-(Inclusion of pipe friction $\lambda \neq 0$ does not change the qualitative argument, it just adds an additional factor between the valve and reservoir pressures $p_v$ and $p_r$.
-For simplicity, we also assume that $p^*=p_v-p_b$ in \eqref{eq:BC-V-at-1}, which would be true in the liquid case and is an approximation for gas service valves (The true expressions in the gas case are qualitatively similar, but algebraically more cumbersome.)
-Then, from the boundary conditions we have
+At dynamic equilibrium, the flow in the pipe is steady, and for simplicity let us suppose that pipe friction is negligible.
+(Inclusion of pipe friction $\lambda \neq 0$ does not change the qualitative argument, it just adds an additional factor between the valve and reservoir pressures $p_v$ and $p_r$.)
+For simplicity, we also assume that $p^*=p_v-p_b$ in Eq.~\eqref{eq:BC-V-at-1}, which would be true in the liquid case and is an approximation for gas service valves (The true expressions in the gas case are qualitatively similar, but algebraically more cumbersome).
+Then, from the boundary conditions, we have